Faye S. Taxman: Attitude corrections

-The publication advises offender correction facilities employ various techniques to redress criminal behaviour.
-Such techniques shall be evidenced through the actions of employees to accomplish the goals of the organisation and decrease the prominence of criminal-related issues.
-This section defines behavioural management as a construct affected by a number of factors: society, corrections, psychology and law.
+The publication advises offender correction facilities employ various techniques to redress criminal behavior.
+Such techniques shall be evidenced through the actions of employees to accomplish the goals of the organization and decrease the prominence of criminal-related issues.
+This section defines behavioral management as a construct affected by a number of factors: society, corrections, psychology and law.
 The chapter details a humanistic approach towards offenders, so as not to ostracise criminals and treat them as incapable of making meaningful contributions to society.
 In this, offenders must take an active role in the construction of their rehabilitation guidelines.